 I’d love to hear from you if you try this berry smoothie recipe!
 Leave a comment, rate it, or share a photo and hashtag #desiliciousrd on Instagram.
 I can’t wait to see your photos.

-- ¾ cup coconut Greek yogurt you can use plain Greek yogurt, if you prefer
+- ¾ cup coconut Greek yogurt, you can use plain Greek yogurt, if you prefer, Are fermented foods good for gut health?

 - Place all ingredients into a high-speed blender and blend until smooth